ellaism/specs/README.md

 that we use the *swarm methodology* for handling consensus-related decisions.
 Everyone is free to take or follow any initiative, or take no action at all, and nobody may tell anybody else what to do or what initiative to follow or not to follow.
+Everyone owns the Ellaism blockchain, and nobody shall need to ask permissions.
 And this is one of the important property while designing or modifying the process for this repository.

 ### Coordinate Efforts

 In consensus, it is often important to understand what others try to do when making our own decisions.
-We aim to use this repository to help this situation, by providing statistics of what others claim they would decide to do, and to resolve dispute if two different parties have similar goals.
+We aim to use this repository to help this situation, by providing statistics (developer and company supports, CarbonVote and MinerVote) of what others claim they would decide to do, and to resolve dispute if two different parties have similar goals.